martincopello/power_consumption_time_series/README.md

 * Longer shelf life of expensive and difficult to procure electric equipment in our grids, including transformers, breakers, switches, fuses, capacitors, and electric lines; and
 *  Reduced count and duration of of power outages

+### Models Implemented

+As we performed exploratory data analysis to gain an understanding of our data, we developed a list of time series models that fit the criteria of being usable in forecasting a dataset as ours (e.g., seasonality).
+As such, we implemented the following time series models:

+* Auto ARIMA
+* * Holt Winters with Exponential Smoothing
+* Long Short Term Memory (LSTM)
+* Prophet

+### About Us

+Our team is comprised of Martin Copello, Kartik Garg, Maya Zhao, and David Wen.
+We are students of the University of Chicago MScA program, and this project was completed in fulfillment of the requirements of the program's Time Series Analysis and Forecasting course.